marchingband/wvr/README.md

 Every MIDI note has a velocity (or volume) attached to it.
 This is a value from 0 to 127.
 Imagine a graph with these 127 velocities on the y axis, and the playback volume that each actually triggers on the x axis.
 If this is a streight line, we have a **linear** response curve.
 Many people find other curves to be more human, or more musical.
 The default response curve for WVR is the **Square Root** algorithm, but you can also choose **linear** or **logarithmic**.

 # understanding retrigger mode
+If a sound is triggered a second time, at a time when it is already in playback, this is a "retrigger".
+WVR can resond to this event in a number of ways.
+It can respond by stopping the sound (note-off), restarting the sound from the beginning (restart), ignoring the second trigger (ignore) or by starting a new playback of the same sound without stopping the first (retrigger).

+# understanding note off
+When a key is lifted on a piano, and likewise, when a pin on the WVR moves from a LOW back to a HIGH state, a "note-off" event is triggered.
+You can opt to ignore these events by choosing the "ignore" setting, or you can choose to observe them by selecting the "halt" setting.

 # setting up for Arduino IDE programming
 * install the latest Arduino IDE